Do you need an electrician to change a ballast?

 What is the distinction between an electrical and a mechanical ballast replacement?

-You'll need to change the electrical ballast in the lighting device at any point, whether you have neon or fluorescent lights, much as you would for a light bulb.
+You'll need to change the electrical ballast in the automated lighting or any device at any point, whether you have neon or fluorescent lights, much as you would for a light bulb.
 Any electric ballast replacement is a more cost-effective option than replacing the neon or fluorescent light entirely.
 When the electrical ballast has to be removed, the light will begin to flicker or avoid operating altogether.

 Is it feasible for me to use my own ballast instead of the provided one?